nus-cs2103-AY2021S1/ip/docs/README.md

 ## **Introduction**
 Duck is a highly-intelligent bot that would be able to help to track your day-to-day tasks and record important events in your life.
-While these daily tasks might sometimes seem too trivial and become a hassle to be noted down, they are usually the ones that you tend to forget.
+While these daily tasks might sometimes seem too trivial and become a hassle to note down, they are usually the ones that you tend to forget.
 After all, you never know when these tasks could snowball into something significant.
 A stitch in time saves nine!

 ## **Features**

 #### _Help_:
-### 1.`help`
+### 1.`Help`

 ###### Prints out a list of commands Duck understand.